Social proof: Examples

+Historical

+The adoption and popularity of tulips in the Netherlands and Germany after they had been imported from Constantinople by Conrad Gessner in 1559 has been seen as an example of a fashion spread by social proof.

 In entertainment

 Theaters sometimes use specially planted audience members who are instructed to give ovations at pre-arranged times.
 Usually, these people are the ones who clap initially, and the rest of the audience follows.
 Such ovations may be perceived by non-expert audience members as signals of the performance's quality.

-Despite commonly expressed annoyance at the use of canned laughter in television shows, television studios have discovered that they can increase the perceived "funniness" of a show merely by playing canned laughter at key "funny" moments.
-They have found that even though viewers find canned laughter highly annoying, they perceive shows that use canned laughter to be funnier than those that do not.
+In television shows, television studios have discovered that they can increase the perceived "funniness" of a show by playing a pre-recorded laugh track at key moments.
+They have found that even though viewers find a laugh track annoying, they perceive shows that use canned laughter to be funnier than those that do not.

 In e-commerce

-In e-commerce social proof can be defined as a testimonial of the good service provided to previous customers, who leave a positive review on your page or refer it to others.
-Therefore, people are more likely to purchase if they hear it from their friends and family.
-Online store owners showcase real-time purchasing on their website to entice potential new customers to buy their products.
+In e-commerce, social proof takes the form of positive testimonials from previous customers.
+Showcasing these testimonials is one of the tactics that is found to be effective in encouraging potential customers to sign up.

 In social media

-Social proof is also prominent on social networks such as Twitter, Facebook, Instagram and YouTube.
+Social proof is exploited on social networks such as X (formerly Twitter), Facebook, Instagram and YouTube.
 The number of followers, fans, views, likes, favorites and even comments that a user has made, positively affects how other users perceive them.
-A user on Twitter with a million followers is perceived as more trustworthy and reputable than a similar user with a thousand followers, resulting in faster growth of followers and higher engagement and click-through-rates.
+A user on X (formerly Twitter) with a million followers is perceived as more trustworthy and reputable than a similar user with a thousand followers, resulting in faster growth of followers and higher engagement and click-through-rates.

-The environment

-Social norms are often not clearly articulated for sustainable or pro-environmental conduct.